Mica-labs/MICA/README.md

 </br>

-The easiest way to start using MICA is through the local GUI frontend:
+The easiest way to start using MICA is through its local GUI frontend, MICA Workbench:

 ```bash
 # Install dependencies